gmatosferreira/CheatSheets/PythonObjectOriented.md

 book1 = Book("Book name", "Author name", 123, True)
 ```

-If you've learnend JAVA, probably *self* reminded you of *this*, and if that was the case you are not wrong!
+If you've learnend Java, probably *self* reminded you of *this*, and if that was the case you are not wrong!

 ## Methods

 *Self* specifies the instance on which you call the method.
-In JAVA, *this* is done by default, but here it is not the case.
+In Java, *this* is done by default, but here it is not the case.
 It is always used on all **instance methods**, the most common method type.

 But just like in variables, there are three types of methods:
 - **Instance methods** Able to access data and properties unique to each instance